Bearded Seal

 Conservation and Management

-The most recent assessment (2016) listed the species as ‘Least Concern’ on the global IUCN Red List, as well as on the Norwegian national red list.
+The most recent assessment (2016) listed the species as ‘Least Concern’ on the global IUCN Red List.
+However, in Norway, the species is listed as Near Threatened on the 2021Norwegian national Red List, due to concerns over climate change and the associated loss of sea ice habitat.

 Scientific name: Erignathus barbatus (Erxleben 1777)

-Erignathus barbatus barbatus –“Atlantic” subspecies
+Erignathus barbatus barbatus – “Atlantic” subspecies

 Erignathus barbatus nauticus – “Pacific” subspecies